crooks-s/sql_library_manager-v1/README.md

 - The _pug views_ could also be cleaned up.
 - Given a larger databse, implementing _pagination_ would be helpful.
 - When a user searches for book, the category searched is not retained upon submit.
 This can be improved for UX.
+- If a search result returns no results, then the no results page should show what the user searched for in order to some feedback (i.e. maybe the user didn't realize a typo).

 Author: Sean Crooks
 <br>Contributions: Team Treehouse supplied library.db and style.css, along with the guidelines for the project.